RL Fine-Tuning Heals OOD Forgetting in SFT: Evaluation and Analysis

-\paragraph{Models and Setup} We use two most popular open-sourced base models LLaMA-3.2-11B~\citep{grattafiori2024LLaMA} and Qwen-2.5-8B~\citep{qwen2.5} as the base models.
+\paragraph{Models and Setup} We use two widely used open-source base models, LLaMA-3.2-11B-Vision~\citep{grattafiori2024LLaMA} and Qwen-2.5-7B~\citep{qwen2.5}, as the base models.
 Following the commonly used two-stage pipeline for post-training~\citep{deepseekai2025deepseekr1incentivizingreasoningcapability}, we first warm-up the model with SFT, and then run RL on top of SFT checkpoint.
 The format of the prompt is the same as~\citep{chu2025sftmemorizesrlgeneralizes}.
-For \textit{GeneralPoints}, we follow the setup in~\citep{chu2025sftmemorizesrlgeneralizes} as our standard setting, which is to run 1100 SFT checkpoints in total for LLaMA-3.2-11B\footnote{We adjust the number of checkpoints of SFT from 400 to 1100 as we employ 4 H100 GPUs for SFT instead of 8 H800 in the original paper.}, 800 SFT checkpoints for Qwen-2.5-8B, and then 15 RL checkpoints for both of them.
+For \textit{GeneralPoints}, we follow the setup in~\citep{chu2025sftmemorizesrlgeneralizes} as our standard setting.
 We denote the checkpoints when SFT and RL end as $\text{SFT}_\text{End}$ and $\text{RL}_\text{End}$.
 Besides the standard setting, to track the impact of RL on the SFT model more carefully, we apply RL at different SFT checkpoints \{0, 90, 140, 200, 300, 400, \dots, 1600\}, and evaluate the ID and OOD reasoning performance before and after RL.
-See the computational resources and setups that we use in Appendix~\ref{appendix:computational_resources_setups}.
+See the computational resources and setups in Appendix~\ref{appendix:computational_resources_setups}.
+We use PPO in the main paper, and see the results of GRPO in Appendix~\ref{appendix:results_grpo}.